 Weight loss was recorded over the period of composting.
-The matured compost that was collected were weighed at the end to determine the changes in weight throughout the composting period.
+The matured compost that was collected was weighed at the end to determine the changes in weight throughout the composting period.
 The matured compost was then used for planting the bird's-eye chilies.
-By the end of composting, the total weight loss (%) was calculated (Verma et al., 2014): Initial wet weight of organic material (g) - final weight of matured compost (g) / initial wet weight of organic material weight of organic material (g) x 100%.
+By the end of composting, the total weight loss (%) was calculated (Verma et al., 2014): Initial wet weight of organic material (g) - final weight of matured compost (g) / initial wet weight of organic material (g) x 100%.